geoffroy-serre/Mediscreen/README.md

    https://github.com/mongo-express

-3. Once you have imported mongo's data, it's recommended to delete mongo express from docker compose file.
+3. Once you have imported mongo's data, it's recommended to remove mongo express from docker compose file.

+4. Notes are linked to patients by the patient_id.
+Be sure to import notes after importing the given .sql with data.

 ## 2 EndPoints